本文へスキップします。

 Accommodating a diverse range of work styles

 To let all employees fully exert their capabilities, we have implemented a number of measures, including the establishment of various systems such as telework and flextime that can flexibly accommodate a variety of work styles, as well as no-overtime days.
 In addition, to achieve work–life balance, we are striving to reduce overtime hours and improve the rate at which employees take annual paid leave (annual leave).
-In fiscal 2022, the upper limit on the number of times employees can take half-day leave was eliminated, creating an environment that makes it easier for employees to take annual leave.
+The upper limit on the number of times employees can take half-day leave was eliminated in fiscal 2022, creating an environment that makes it easier for employees to take annual leave.
+In addition, from fiscal 2024, we expanded the scope of employees eligible for short-time work for childcare from those raising children up to the third grade of elementary school to those raising children up to the sixth grade of elementary school.
+We strive to realize diverse working styles by improving the working environment.

 * Average for professional positions (general positions) only